Furniture Tip Over Accidents Highlight Dangerous Furniture Defects

 The Consumer Product Safety Commission (CPSC) estimates that each year over 2 million people are treated for injuries caused by dangerous furniture defects.
-Reported injuries have involved faulty bookcases, dressers, desks, chairs, bureaus, televisions and defective Murphy beds.
+Reported injuries have involved faulty bookcases, dresser accident, desks, chairs, bureaus, televisions and defective Murphy beds.

 Furniture may tip over because it is defectively designed or manufactured.
 Many pieces of furniture are inherently dangerous, and are designed and constructed poorly.
 Poor construction can have serious consequences, and many times, heavier more expensive furniture is the safer option.
 Cheaper furniture is more likely to break or fall, causing injuries to both children and adults.

 A common problem is that furniture is not designed to be tip-resistant, and manufacturers put the onus on consumers to protect themselves with additional safety measures like screwing dressers to walls.

 A 2011 Consumer Product Safety Commission report on instability of televisions, furniture defects and appliances shows that almost 300 children died in preventable furniture accidents between 2000 and 2010.
 Furniture tip-over accidents include internal organ injuries, lacerations, fractures and burns.
 The majority of severe injuries are to the head.